 Knowing this pattern exists in consumer markets makes it easy to spot it when you look.
 (Find some panel data now and try.
 Contact me and let me know how it looks!)

 For me, this was a significant learning.
 I have previously created superb, seemingly compelling strategies to grow loyalty.
 However, academia shows that any minor gains in loyalty were more likely a statistical fluctuation, or a feature of successfully growing penetration instead.

-I still didn’t entirely believe it so I looked further to understand if this is truly widespread.
-I discovered that a study of 880 entries in the Institute of Practitioners in Advertising annual effectiveness awards confirmed this finding.
+Examining this further I discovered that a study of 880 entries in the Institute of Practitioners in Advertising annual effectiveness awards confirmed the finding.
 “Focusing on penetration, not loyalty” was the key to success (even in strategies that had actually set out to grow a brand through increasing loyalty!).